Brain Aneurysms and AVMs

 The treatment of brain and spinal arteriovenous malformations is a collaborative effort between the Departments of Neurosurgery and Neuroradiology.

-The Brain Arteriovenous Malformation Center has special areas of expertise including surgical treatments such as pre-operative endovascular embolization, image-guided craniotomy and stereotactic radiosurgery, which is done with the Gamma Knife.
+The Brain Arteriovenous Malformation Center has special areas of expertise including neurosurgical treatments such as pre-operative endovascular embolization, image-guided craniotomy and stereotactic radiosurgery, which is done with the Gamma Knife.

 Patients can return to their normal routines within a day of the procedure.
 It is used to treat brain tumors, AVMs and other problems as well.

 The Gamma Knife Center has researchers working on ways to more precisely treat targets in the brain close to critical brain structures.
 Also, they are working to identify drugs that can sensitize cancerous brain tumor cells to the effects of radiation produced by the Gamma Knife and therefore improve the probability of curing the most malignant brain tumors.

 In addition, the Medical Center is one of about 2 dozen centers that are part of the International Hypothermia in Aneurysm Surgery Trial (IHAST), which is funded by the National Institutes of Health.
 That study is looking at whether cooling a patient’s body temperature can help protect the brain against damage during aneurysm surgery.